godver3/cli_debrid/README.md

 ### Settings

+*The webUI settings menu is not currently functional.
+Settings must be configured through either editing the config.ini file, or through the terminal menu*

-A comprehensive settings menu allows you to configure:
+A settings menu allows you to configure:

 - Required settings (Plex, Overseerr, Real-Debrid)
 - Additional settings (Optional scrapers, MDBList, etc.)